sonos/torch-to-nnef/docs/tutos/5_llm.md

 [transformers](https://github.com/huggingface/transformers) (here we are speaking of the package, not the other architectures like Mamba, RWKV, ...) language model:

-- How past states of your neural network is managed inside your library, is it like transformers an ad-hoc system that is passed as input and output of your neural network main module ?
+- How past states of your neural network is managed inside the library, is it like transformers an external design that pass as input and output of your neural network main module all states (like KV-cache) ?
-- If not is it easy to transform your modeling to approach this architecture ?
+- If not is it easy to transform the library internal modeling to approach this architecture ?

 If you can answer yes to one of those 2 questions congratulation, you should be able to easily adapt [these transformers specific torch_to_nnef modules](https://github.com/sonos/torch-to-nnef/tree/main/torch_to_nnef/llm_tract).